 in willow and poplars) refer to how flowers are distributed on different plants.

-VII.
-Pollen is the male
+V. Pollen is

 The germinated pollen grain, with its pollen tube and two sperm nuclei represents the mature male gametophyte.
 Two sperms develop in the germinating pollen grain.
 The pollen tube follows chemical signals on its trip through the stigma and style to the ovule.